Shuttle/shuttle-esb/sample-processmanagement.md

 # Database

+> Create a new database called **ProcessManagement** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

 We need a store for our subscriptions.
 In this example we will be using **Sql Server**.
 If you use the express version remember to change the `data source` value to `.\sqlexpress` from the standard `.`.

 The `Shuttle.Esb.SqlServer` package contains a number of scripts in the following folder: